-- continue to serve a purpose, both for new and existing, generating plant operating in the NEM? - 4.
-Should the template continue to be reviewed on the scheduled frequency of at least every three years, as per the NER requirement, or on an alternative frequency or after a specific trigger event? - 5.
-Should generators be required to make their compliance programs consistent with the template?
-If so, should there be a requirement that any amendments made to the template be made to compliance programs within six months of an amended template being published, as per the NER requirement?
+- Should generators be required to make their compliance programs consistent with the template? - If so, should there be a requirement that any amendments made to the template be made to compliance programs within six months of an amended template being published, as per the NER requirement?